 Budgetary restraints are a major barrier to investment for public service institutions; in fact, 61% of public sector decision-makers believe budgetary restraints and cost reduction targets to be the biggest challenges.
 However, the right solution, coupled with a willingness to listen to customer feedback, can result in a solid ROI, along with an effectively future-proofed system for citizen journey management.

 Happier customers are the end-goal of any customer journey or experience mission.
 That’s why 94% of public service decision-makers say it’s important they provide a good citizen experience.
 Happier people have a better time themselves and make the day significantly easier for staff.
 What’s more, a happy person will be more likely to make a return trip as required, without hesitation or searching for alternatives.

 It’s time to stop fearing customer feedback.
 By coupling up with the right partner who provides the level of software and support you need, you can really see focus areas for the customer journey.
 Effectively employing this insight will take the pressure off staff and give power to the people, making you more efficient and your customers happier – whilst also ensuring you’re set up for the digital future.

 Qmatic offer all the expertise mentioned above, and more.
-Our public service infographic features the key statistics and insight that will help you get more value from your resources, without adding to personal workloads – giving you the power to dramatically improve your citizens’ experiences.
-Download it for free here.
+Our public service trends report feature the key statistics and insight that will help you get more value from your resources, without adding to personal workloads – giving you the power to dramatically improve your citizens’ experiences.
+Download it for free.